SofaDefrost/SoftRobots/docs/sofapython3/tutorials/CableGripper/cablegripper-tuto.md

 In particular, it is important to know how soft or stiff the material is, if it has an elastic or more complex behaviour (Hyperelastic, plastic, etc...).
 In our case, the real material is silicon which we will approximate with an elastic deformation law and simulate using the Finite Element Method (..autolink::General::FEM).
-In sofa, the ..autolink::STLIB::ElasticMaterialObject from *stlib.physics.deformable* provides a scene template to easily add such an object in your scene.
+In sofa, the ..autolink::STLIB::ElasticMaterialObject from *stlib3.physics.deformable* provides a scene template to easily add such an object in your scene.

 To compute the deformation of the object using the Finite Element Method a volumetric representation of shape